elijahcharles18/Analysis-of-Covid-19-using-nigeria-data/README.md

 The analysis provides important insights for public health officials to allocate resources more effectively in regions with the highest death tolls, aiming to mitigate the impact of the pandemic.

----

-This **README.md** file is a structured summary of your analysis, providing an overview, methodology, statistical analysis, results, and conclusion in a concise format.
-It is useful for sharing with colleagues or anyone reviewing your work, and can easily be expanded with additional visualizations or more detailed descriptions if needed.